znsio/specmatic-documentation/documentation/contract_tests.md

 Next, when the application sends back a response, Specmatic must validate it against the specification.
 But `/znsio/specmatic/employees/{id}` has a `200` and a `404` response in the spec.
 How does Specmatic know which of the two to expect?
 Specmatic just looks for a response example named `FETCH_EMPLOYEE_SUCCESS`, and finds it under the `200`.
 Hence, the response code is expected to be `200`, and the payload must match that defined under the 200 response.
 Any response from the application with a `200` status code matching the `200` response specification will be accepted by Specmatic.

-Thus, The request and response examples named `FETCH_EMPLOYEE_SUCCESS` taken together comprise a contract test named `FETCH_EMPLOYEE_SUCCESS`.
+Thus, the request and response examples named `FETCH_EMPLOYEE_SUCCESS` taken together comprise a contract test named `FETCH_EMPLOYEE_SUCCESS`.

 Note that the response example named `FETCH_EMPLOYEE_SUCCESS` is not compared with values returned by the application.
 This is what sets a Contract Test apart from an API Test.
 A Contract Test is concerned with checking the APIs signature, while API tests are concerned wtih checking the APIs logic.